AVSR-LLM-Transparency/AVSR-LLM-Transparency/README.md

 # Intro
-This is the general Readme Instructionse of Zeyu Pang's Semester Project at CHILI EPFL.
+This is the general Readme Instructions of Zeyu Pang's Semester Project at CHILI EPFL.
 By following the steps one by one, you can definitely replicate what I have done during this Semester.
 We will divide the guidance into 3 parts as following.
 Now Let's get started!

 # Part 1: Code Download & ROS workspace creation
 The other 5 repositories of this Github account are the 5 ROS Modules in our ROS catkin_ws, which are included in cat_kin/src.
-But for students at CHILI, please DO NOT create a new catkin_ws on your own, as the catkin_ws should contain much more than these 5 modules, such as LLM model weights, etc. These 5 Modules are the core contents, so we publish them online for ease of reference.
+But for students at CHILI, please DO NOT create a new catkin_ws on your own, as the catkin_ws contains much more than these 5 modules, such as LLM model weights, etc. These 5 Modules are the core contents, so we publish them online for ease of reference.
 To get start, please copy our original workspace _catkin_ws_PANG/_, and make adjustments based on it, by following the next steps.

 1--copy the catkin_ws_PANG to a new location, rename the new workspace folder as you like